mattdodge/ansible-quick-nginx/README.md

 * **proxy_pass** - Proxy requests to an upstream/backend
   * **upstream** - The hostname and port of the upstream to proxy requests to.
 Proxy pass will proxy via HTTP even though incoming requests to the nginx server may occur over HTTPS.
+* **redirect** - Perform a 301 HTTP redirect to a different site
+  * **redirect_domain** - The domain name to redirect all incoming requests to this site to.
+Paths and query strings will be preserved.

 ### Creating New Modes
 A mode is pretty much just a mapping to an nginx configuration template; these live in `templates/nginx`.
 To create a new mode, for example `no_ssl`, create a new template at `templates/nginx/no_ssl.conf.j2`.
 Now you can pass `mode: no_ssl` to a site to use that nginx template instead.
 Of course, Ansible variables are available for use in your template.